 *Please kindly let me know if I made a mistake in the description below.
 I do not mean to disgrace the history or someone’s culture.

 Many Japanese Martial Arts formed “Do (道 = Way)” after Edo period after Japanese opened the country over the national isolation.
 Sashiko was largely performed in many areas in Japan over the national isolation, which is before the martial arts start forming their own way.
-The most popular martial arts in Edo period was with a sword, which leads to Kendo later on (剣道 = sword fighting).
+The most popular martial arts in Edo period was with a sword similar to Mini Katana, which leads to Kendo later on (剣道 = sword fighting).
 We can find the hand-stitched Kendo Gi (Uniform) in the history.
 Also, the firefighter in Edo period wore the jackets with hand-stitched Sashiko.

 After the Meiji period, the weaving and textile manufacture started producing the textile inspired by Sashiko stitching.
 They used the unique technique to weave the stitched patterned textile.
 Because of its thickness and durability, people started using the textile to make their Dogi (道着 = martial arts uniform).
 We can see it in Aikido, Judo, and Kendo.